searchspring/snap/docs/ADVANCED_TRACKER.md

 const tracker = new Tracker(globals);
 ```

-The Snap Tracker requires `TrackerGlobals` for instantiation.
+The Snap Tracker requires `TrackerGlobals` or `ClientGlobals` for instantiation.

 ### Global Config
-The `TrackerGlobals` object requires only a `siteId`.

 You can find your Searchspring `siteId` in the [Searchspring Management Console](https://manage.searchspring.net) and define it directly:

 ```typescript